 A UME continued from previous years for humpback whales (2016-present); suspected causes include human interactions.
 A UME for both gray and harbor seals on the Maine coast was declared in June 2022 due to a high number of mortalities thought to be caused by highly pathogenic avian influenza virus.
-A UME for minke whales lasted from 2018-2022 and is pending closure as of January 202312.
+A UME for minke whales that began in 2017 remains open, but is pending closure as of January 202312.